-Since Discogs was started in the year 2000 our mission has always been to build the biggest and most comprehensive interactive public music database in the world - a site with discographies of all labels and all artists, all cross-referenced with clickable links.
+Since Discogs was started in the year 2000, our mission has always been to build the biggest and most comprehensive interactive public music Database in the world - a site with discographies of all labels and all artists, all cross-referenced with clickable links.
 It’s like Wikipedia for music.
 Why?
 Because music is what makes us human, and keeping a well-organised, public archive of all the recorded music in the world helps preserve a full picture of who we are, with all the natural diversity in tact.

 Who can contribute to Discogs?

-Anyone with a Discogs account can contribute information to the Discogs Database, as long as they have a physical copy of the music in question in front of them if they're making new submissions, kind of like Wikipedia.
+Anyone with a Discogs account can contribute information to the Discogs Database, as long as they have a physical copy of the music in question in front of them while they're making new submissions, kind of like Wikipedia.